prebid/prebid.github.io/prebid-mobile/pbm-api/android/android-sdk-integration-gam-original-api.md

 #### api
 {:.no_toc}

-The `api` property is dedicated to adding values for API Frameworks to bid response according to the OpenRTB 2.5](https://www.iab.com/wp-content/uploads/2016/03/OpenRTB-API-Specification-Version-2-5-FINAL.pdf) spec.
+The `api` property is dedicated to adding values for API Frameworks to a bid response according to the OpenRTB 2.5](https://www.iab.com/wp-content/uploads/2016/03/OpenRTB-API-Specification-Version-2-5-FINAL.pdf) spec.
 The supported values for GMA SDK integration are:

 * `1` or `Signals.Api.VPAID_1` : VPAID 1.0
 * `2` or `Signals.Api.VPAID_2` : VPAID 2.0